 You don’t need to bring anything with you apart from your pet and a vaccination record card!

 If you chose to bring some bedding.
-Please make sure it is easily washable.
+Please make sure it is named and easily washable.
 We have lots of soft fleeces and the cats are very happy curled up in these.
 The cats have spacious hygienic plastic beds and it is a good idea to leave their fancy soft bed just for home.

 There is no need to bring toys as we have plenty to stimulate your cat during his/her stay.

 If you cat has allergies or some other medical issue, you might like to bring food from home – but the Blackwalk dry cat food that we serve twice a day is packed with nutrition.
 We do not offer a discount for customers who bring their own food and can talk more about this if you wish when you visit.

 YES……Please go to our ‘vaccination’ page and read all the important instructions.
 We are unable to board your pet unless they meet our vaccination requirements.

 How do you help the cats settle in when they arrive?